Nightly Builds

 As we prepare for a new release, the project group may create interim test builds.
 When test builds are available, we post them here in binary, source and library distributions.
 Library distributions include any external dependencies needed to use a product with your application.

 A test build is made available so that it can be reviewed for quality by the Apache Struts development group.
-When a build is judged "ready for prime time", it is promoted to "General Availability" status and may be made the "Best Available" release.
-If the group feels that a build requires more testing, then it may be marked as "Beta" release.
-When a test build is upgraded to "Beta" or "GA" by a vote of the project members, we make the distribution available as a formal Apache Release.
+When a build is judged “ready for prime time”, it is promoted to “General Availability” status and may be made the “Best Available” release.
+If the group feels that a build requires more testing, then it may be marked as “Beta” release.
+When a test build is upgraded to “Beta” or “GA” by a vote of the project members, we make the distribution available as a formal release.

 Maven Snapshots